 A 3 Day Itinerary with the Things to Do in Rio de Janeiro

 This guide is a starting point to exploring the city.
-Below you will find some of the most significant things to do in the city to give you the best idea of local culture.
+Below you will find some of the most significant things to do in Rio de Janeiro to give you an introduction to the special local culture.

 Morning